Estimation of the lifetime distribution from fluctuations in Bellman-Harris processes: Appendix and complements

 \subsection{Extension of the asymptotic fluctuations to Bellman-Harris processes}

 Theorem \ref{thm:main_result} can be extended to Bellman-Harris processes that satisfy the following assumptions: \begin{enumerate}[(A)] \item The reproduction law has a finite third and fourth moment, and the probability to give no offspring is $0$.
-In addition, the first moment of this law, that we denote $m$, is strictly greater than $1$. \item Lifetime distribution is given by a density $g$, that is bounded continuous on $\mathbb{R}_+$, and continuously differentiable on $(0,+\infty)$.
-In addition, $g'$ is bounded on intervals of the form $[\eta,+\infty)$, where $\eta > 0$. \item The following holds
+In addition, the first moment of this law, that we denote $m_1$, is strictly greater than $1$. \item Lifetime distribution is given by a density $g$, that is bounded continuous on $\mathbb{R}_+$, and continuously differentiable on $(0,+\infty)$.
+In addition, $g$ has a finite first moment. \item The following holds